• London School Of Coffee

 Cobán

 The annual precipitation in Cobán is around 3,500mm, with regular rainfall between nine and ten months of the year.
-Constant rain (much of it gentle drizzle/mist known locally as the chipichipi) means that flowering is very staggered, with 8-9 flowerings per year.
+Constant rain (much of it is a gentle drizzle/mist known locally as the chipichipi) means that flowering is staggered, with 8-9 flowerings per year.
 Due to this prolonged flowering season, coffee ripens at different stages, which means that up to 10 passes (with breaks of up to 14 days between passes) are needed to ensure that only the very ripest cherries are selected.

 Average harvest season: December – March